berndporr/ecg-detectors/README.md

 These are Python scripts which calculate both timedomain and frequency domain HRV parameters.
-In particular the timedomain paramter here is normalised RMSSD and the frequency domain paramter is LF/HF being the most popular ones.
+In particular the timedomain parameter here is normalised RMSSD and the frequency domain parameter is LF/HF being the most popular ones.

-In order to run the script you need to down the open access database:
+In order to run the script you need to download the open access ECG database:

 http://researchdata.gla.ac.uk/716/

+which has sample precision R peak data, raw ECGs and video footage from the sessions.

+## Heartrate variability API

+`hrv.py` is an API which calculates all your favourite HRV parameters.

 ## ECG viewing